flash62au/WiTcontroller/README.md

       BATTERY If Battery full, BATTERY_CONVERSION_FACTOR should be: 1.69 (10014)

     Let it run for a while.
-    d) Note one of the recommended values (it will vary a bit) and enter it into the define in your config_buttons.h
+    e) Note one of the recommended values (it will vary a bit) and enter it into the define in your config_buttons.h
-    e) Re-upload code and connect to a server
+    f) Re-upload code and connect to a server
-    f) Confirm that the battery reads 100% (repeat if not)
+    g) Confirm that the battery reads 100% (repeat if not)
-    g) Run the WiTcontroller on battery for few hours and confirm the battery level is droping at an expected rate.
+    h) Run the WiTcontroller on battery for few hours and confirm the battery level is droping at an expected rate.
        (adjust the conversion factor if not.)